A PROJECT OF GREEN WAVE

 There are three basic ethical tenets for this systems thinking model:

-Originally developed by Bill Mollison and David Holmgren in Australia.
+This system was coined by Bill Mollison and David Holmgren in Australia.
 They were directly inspired by their Aboriginal neighbors by observing their living practices.
 The "permaculture movement" has been steadily growing since the 1970's.
-Every year more and more people all around the world are inspired to get involved and create positive change for their home or local communities by implementing permaculture ethics and principles.
+Every year more and more people all around the world are inspired to get involved and create positive change for their homes or local communities by implementing permaculture ethics and principles.

 TURNING YOUR HEAD